fornitroll/Kaggle-Competitions/COVID-19_Radiography_Database/Read_me.txt

 Database of chest X-ray images for COVID-19 positive cases along with Normal and Viral Pneumonia images.
 In current release, there are 1200 COVID-19 positive images, 1341 normal images, and 1345 viral pneumonia images.
-Database continue to update There are two predictive models were built (in PyTorch and in FastAI with applying additional technicue like label smoothing, TTA(test time augmentation).
+Database continue to update There are two predictive models were built in:
+- PyTorch (with CAM)
+- FastAI, with applying additional techniques like label smoothing, TTA(test time augmentation), Progressive Resizing.
 Also here are files from the Coursera course for using AI in the medicine.